-COMMUNICATION: We encourage staff and families to get to know each other.
-Photos of staff are posted on the family bulletin boards and staff wears Footsteps name badges.
-Please get to know our staff and ask questions about your child's day.
-However, we ask you be aware staff are supervising children and must concentrate on this task primarily.
+Communication: We encourage staff and families to get to know each other and ask questions about your child's day during drop off or pick up.
+Staff will wear Footsteps Child Care photo ID badges.
+However, we ask you understand that staff supervise children and must concentrate on this task primarily.

-Each site has a direct telephone line and a site email address, and each site director has email and a cell phone; all are listed in this handbook.
-You are welcome to email or call with your questions or concerns.
-You may also call or email the Administrative Office or Karen Haas-Foletta, Executive Director, with concerns and suggestions.
-You can reach staff via site telephone or email address.
-We use email and ProCare Connect to communicate with families.
-Our website is a source of information and all forms, handbooks are posted as documents.
-Each site has a Family Area with information available to you.
+How To Contact the Site: You can reach staff via Procare Connect, email, text, or the site telephone.
+We use Procare Connect and email to communicate with families and the site has a direct telephone line, a site email address, and each site director has email and a cell phone.
+You are welcome to use Procare Connect, email, or call with your questions or concerns.
+You may also call or email the Administrative Office regarding billing or tuition questions.
+Contact Karen Haas-Foletta, Executive Director, or Lori Ottolini Geno, Deputy Director, with concerns and suggestions.

-WEBSITE: Our website, footstepschildcare.org, and ProCare Connect are our main methods of communication to families, and it includes newsletters, enrollment information and paperwork, licensing paperwork, updates and program news, and calendar events, along with child specific information and messaging between staff and family.
+Procare Connect: Procare Connect along with our website, footstepschildcare.org, are our main methods of communication to families, and it includes newsletters, enrollment information and paperwork, licensing paperwork, updates and program news, and calendar events, along with child specific information and messaging between staff and family.